 In the proposed construction, we use existing CCCs and mutually orthogonal sequences (MOSs) as seeds.
 By performing the concatenation operation in a specific way, as described in Section \ref{Sec:Propos}, we obtain multiple SNC-CCCs over a small alphabet.
 It may be noted that our smallest alphabet is $\{-1,0,1\}$, on which the proposed construction is capable of generating almost all possible lengths.
 The proposed multiple SNC-CCCs also have a ZCCZ property with respect to both periodic and aperiodic correlation.
 With these properties, the obtained code set is useful for multi-cell MC-CDMA systems, where the users inside a cell enjoy interference-free communication due to the ideal correlation property of a SNC-CCC and the users from two different cells also enjoy interference-free communication within the ZCCZ.
-Our study also found that non-zero inter-set cross-correlation values outside the ZCCZ can be controlled.
-We consider this as an opportunity to minimise the upper bound for inter-set cross-correlation values of the proposed multiple SNC-CCCs.
+Our study also reveals that we can control non-zero inter-set cross-correlation magnitude values outside the ZCCZ.
+We consider this an opportunity to minimize the upper bound for inter-set cross-correlation magnitude values of the proposed multiple SNC-CCCs.

-The subsequent sections of the paper are structured in the following form: Section \ref{Sec:prelim} establishes appropriate notations and definitions.
-Section \ref{Sec:Propos} introduces new constructions for SNC-CCC, multiple SNC-CCC and provides an example to illustrate this.
-Further, we explain the ZCCZ width of the multiple SNC-CCC and conclude with the low inter-set cross-correlation value.
+We structure the subsequent sections of the paper as follows: Section \ref{Sec:prelim} establishes appropriate notations and definitions.
+Section \ref{Sec:Propos} introduces new constructions for SNC-CCC and multiple SNC-CCCs and provides an example to illustrate this.
+Further, we explain the ZCCZ width of the multiple SNC-CCCs and conclude with the low inter-set cross-correlation value.
 In Section \ref{Sec:comparison}, a comparison has been given with existing literature.
-In Section \ref{Sec:fut_work}, we provide two open problems for future research.
+Based on the proposed work, we have highlighted three problems that we may consider as our future work in Section \ref{Sec:fut_work}.
 The paper is concluded in Section \ref{Sec:Con}.